Alseenrodelap/homeassistant-innodigi-thermostat/README.md

-# Innodigi Thermostat Card for Home Assistant
+# InnoDIGI Thermostat Card for Home Assistant

 A modern, touch-friendly thermostat card for Home Assistant with an intuitive horizontal slider interface.